MAD9137/f2024/docs/modules/week9/image-picker.md

 **Note**: The Info.plist file contains settings that define how your application works.
 In this situation we need to add privacy permissions to allow your application to try and access the Photo Library and Camera on the device.

-In this example we will have a simple UIImage object display what the user selects.
+In this example we will have a simple UIImage object display whatever image the user selects.
 We will also have 2 buttons, one for selecting an image from the Photo Library, and the other for taking a picture with the camera.
 You can see the basic setup of this application in the following picture.

 ![Image and Camera Picker](/F2020/assets/img/ImagePicker_1.png)